gotoconnecttestuser-arch/letsplay-growtermsandconditions/README.md

 Effective Date: 12/8/2025

 These Recurring Message Terms and Conditions ("Terms") govern your participation in and use of SMS/text message services ("Messaging Service") provided by Let’s Play N Grow (“we,” “us,” “our”).
-By opting in to receive text messages from Let’s Play N Grow, you agree to these Terms as well as our Privacy Policy .
+By opting in to receive text messages from Let’s Play N Grow, you agree to these Terms as well as our Privacy Policy.

 Message Types

 By providing your phone number, you consent to receive recurring customer care messages from Let's Play N Grow.
 Message frequency may vary.
 On average, you may receive 1-2 messages per month.
 Message and data rates may apply.

 For assistance, text HELP to the number from which you received messages.